wen-jams/bsavi/docs/source/class_examples.rst

     # imports
     import pandas as pd
-    import inviz as iv
+    import bsavi as bsv
-    from inviz import cosmo
+    from bsavi import cosmo
     from holoviews import opts

 As before, we load in the ``.paramnames`` file to get a dict with all the parameter names and their LaTeX code.